 Courtship -- Religious aspects -- Society of Friends

-Found in 4 Collections and/or Records:
+Found in 7 Collections and/or Records:

-Scope and Content note This collection is composed of five bound, handwritten journals by Thomas Wistar.
-Each volume includes daily entries interspersed with correspondence.
-Journal entries largely describe Wistar’s work as an Indian Commissioner, including visits to Washington D.C. and various trips to Indian Reservations, and Indian Agencies including the Seneca Nation and the Wichita Indian Agency, and other Native American Reservations.
+Thomas Wistar's journal entries largely describe his work as an Indian Commissioner, including visits to Washington D.C., the Seneca Nation, the Wichita Indian Agency, and other Native American Reservations.
 In addition to his work as a commissioner, entries detail social calls with family and friends, descriptions of Quaker meetings, and religious reflection and prayers.

 This collection contains the materials of several generations of Quaker families in the United States.
 Prominently featured are Richard Reeve Wood and Nancy Morris Wood; Edward S. Wood, Richard's father; and Alexander Cooper and Mary Emma Stokes Wood, Richard's grandfather and grandmother.
 Richard attended several sessions of the League of Nations and participated in meetings leading to the formation of the United Nations in 1945.